 Participation, group responses, and reports will be an important part of the class.
 This work will be a combination of individual and group work.
-Students must be present during synchronous class sessions and must be posting relevant information and questions online when engaged in group projects in order to receive credit for these assignments.
 Participation involves completing assignments and using pertinent data to take part in group work, add to discussions, and make reasoned conclusions or decisions.
 This will include being able to ask questions of others and to evaluate arguments and conclusions made by others.
+This type of dialog will take place via shared answers on discussion boards or in other online assignment sharing.